Written By: JustBoilers.com Experts | Last Updated: January 2022

 Hence we recommend you ask a reputable plumber to do your load balancing.
 Please ask them to confirm they are on the register of the Chartered Institute of Plumbing and Heating.
 This allows them to work on the radiators and pipes only.
 They will also need to be on the Gas Safe Register to work on the boiler and gas connections.
 This may not be essential in the case of a straightforward radiator balancing job but is advisable.

-How We Balance Radiators without Mess or Fuss
+How To Balance Radiators without Mess or Fuss

 STEP ONE – Bleed the Radiators

-Air can enter a closed radiator system when topping it up, or by spinning action of the heating pump.
-When air traps in individual radiators they become cooler at the top than the bottom.
-We fix this problem first by ‘bleeding’ the air out the radiators by opening their bleed valve.
+Air can enter a closed radiator system when topping it up, or via the spinning action of the heating pump.
+When air is trapped in individual radiators they become cooler at the top than the bottom.
+We can fix this problem first by ‘bleeding’ the air out the radiators by opening their bleed valve.

-STEP TWO – Test the System for Thermal Performance
+STEP TWO – Test the Central Heating System for Thermal Performance

 First we open all the radiator valves fully to allow the maximum amount of water to flow through the pipes.
 Then we turn the central heating on and carefully note the order in which the individual radiators heat up.
 This should be along the path of the supply pipe.
 If not, there may be a blocked radiator or a faulty valve that needs replacing.
 When we have completed this step we allow the system to cool down again.

 STEP THREE – How to balance central heating